alcaideredb/JavaFXTest/README.md

    - Maven

+### Running the app:
+*  Just execute "java -jar RBScanner-0.0.1-SNAPSHOT-jar-with-dependencies.jar" in the command line The file jar file should be created at the "RBScanner\target\"" folder.
 # Warning
 As of the moment the tests haven't been fixed yet.
 When attempting to build it please run one of the following commands:
 * mvn package -DskipTests